skip navigation

 - Weekly skating lessons on Saturdays that starts kids off with the support they need to work their way to independent skating.

-- If your child is new to skating, we recommend they attend the 8 am slot.
-As they progress and are able to skate with a crate or training aid, they are welcome to stay for both LTS hours.
-As your child gains interest in hockey, encourage they to attend the 2nd LTS hour and stay for the 1st LTP hour.
+- If your child is new to skating, we recommend they register for LTS.
+As they progress and are able to skate safely, they are welcome to switch to the LTP program, upon a coach's recommendation.

-- Registration includes both LTS and LTP for one fee.
-All skaters start with LTS unless directed otherwise.
+- All new skaters should start with LTS unless directed otherwise.

 How we will know when it's time to start LTP? : All LTS skaters are evaluated on an ongoing basis.
 When a LTS coach determines that a skater has demonstrated sufficient proficiency, the coach will notify the skater's parents that their child is ready to attend LTP in addition to LTS.
 This ensures that each child has mastered the fundamentals of skating enough to participate safely in learning hockey.
 Please keep in mind that different children are ready at different times.
 Also, there is no obligation to participate in LTP if a child is not interested, but the fee remains the same.

-What is the minimum equipment required for LTP? : Full hockey gear--hockey skates, hockey helmet with cage, hockey shin pads, hockey elbow pads, hockey pants, hockey socks, shoulder pads, hockey gloves, and stick.
+What is the minimum equipment required for LTP? : Full hockey gear--neck laceration guard, mouthguard, hockey skates, hockey helmet with cage, hockey shin pads, hockey elbow pads, hockey pants, hockey socks, shoulder pads, hockey gloves, and stick.
 SYHA has a limited amount of donated, used and good-condition equipment.
-If you would like to borrow equipment, please email our equipment manager, Rich, to set up an appointment for your child to get fitted.
+If you would like to borrow equipment, please email our equipment manager, Rich, to set up an appointment prior to the first session for your child to get fitted.
+Please anticipate 10 - 15 mintues for a fitting session.
+Please bring your child's current shoe size as that will expedite the process and hockey playing children should be wearing a single base layer for their fitting (and no more) otherwise the equipment cannot be sized correctly.
 Email syhaexecboard@gmail.com with "Attention: Rich" in the subject line.
 Alternatively, hockey equipment is available at Play It Again Sports (used and new), PureHockey in Medford, and Sports Etc. in Arlington.

 What are the rinks like?: Rinks can be cold for some players.
 Please dress your skater appropriately with lots of layers, layered gloves/mittens if needed, and even a thin winter hat that can fit under the helmet.
 We will have hand warmers and toe warmers at the rink.